F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/existing_stack/README.md

 This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard "on-premise like" cloud design where the compute instance of F5 is running with a management, front-end application traffic(Virtual Server) and back-end application interface.

-**Networking Stack Type:** This template deploys into an existing networking stack, the networking infrastructure must be available prior to deploying the solution.
+**Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
+See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).